Tuesday, December 27, 2016

 I knew what I'd written for the Rapet went beyond a mere tasting note.
 I seem to be full of thoughts, simple and intricate, about Burgundy lately.
 So I just let my muse go rambling though the woods this month.

 Domaine des Miles (Domaine Fourrey), Chablis Premier Cru, Vaillons, 2015

-Chablis was relatively innocent of the issues that bothered me with the Cote d'Or whites, the steely leanness of the style too easily identifiable and marketable for producers to be tempted to go for too much oak (except for some top crus, and even there I take issue with lack of typicity rather then a general bluntness of oak).
+Chablis was relatively free of the issues that bothered me with the Cote d'Or whites, the steely leanness of the style too easily identifiable and marketable for producers to be tempted to go for too much oak (except for some top crus).
 This is an excellent example of getting Chablis right, aromas of apples and chalk echoed on the palate, carried by vibrant acidity to a saline finish.
 The internet says Miles is owned by Domaine Fourrey, and I have to say I wasn't very excited with the Côte de Léchet 2014 from Fourrey proper earlier this year.
 I assume the two domaines are run by one team, but who knows, and anyway, the media (as well as my limited experience) doesn't seem to make them out to be earth shakers, no Raveneau, Duavissat, Henri or Droin.
 However, this - this would be a good house wine, especially if Wine Route sell them at a discount, as they are wont to do with wines in this price niche.
 For now, the selling price of 169 is just okay.
 (Dec.
 3, 2016)